2004 Sinai bombings: Aftermath

-Israel had warned in September 2004 that terrorists were planning attacks in the Sinai, but most Israelis did not heed those warnings and went on vacation there instead.
+Israel had warned in September 2004 that there were planned bombings in the Sinai, but most Israelis did not heed those warnings and went on vacation there instead.
 Many Israelis left the Sinai after the bombings, along with some foreign tourists, but the effects on the country's tourism were not too severe.

-Militants struck again in Cairo at tourists in April 2005, killing three and wounding several.
-Similar attacks took place in resorts in Sharm el-Sheikh in July 2005 and in Dahab in 2006.
+Terrorists struck again in Cairo at tourists in April 2005, killing three and wounding several.
+Similar attacks took place in resorts in Sharm El Sheikh in July 2005 and in Dahab in 2006.

+On 9 May 2006, Egyptian security forces shot dead Nasser Khamis el-Mallahi, leader of the militant group.
+The shootout took place in Al-Arish, where el-Mallahi and Abu Jarair are native.